JoelNiklaus/loss-landscape/README.md

 3. If the surface appears extremely skinny and needle-like, you may need to adjust the "transforming" parameters in the left control panel.
 Enter numbers larger than 1 in the "scale" fields to widen the plot.

 4. Select `Save screenshot` in the File menu to save the image.

+## Troubleshooting
+Do not use mpi when you run it on a single machine.

 ## Reference